hwservices/tronsr-template/INTRO.md

 Тhe ICO model is increasingly popular with the Silicon Valley startups, and many companies seek a platform that would support smart contracts, provide inexpensive transactions, be scalable and reliable in addition to offering de-centralized applications.

-We would like to offer our support, software development and IT expertise to the TRON foundation and become one of its SR.

 ## Links

 * https://helloworldteam.org